jdittrich/userNeedResearchBook/text/dataGathering.md

 > Which function do you need for aligning objects?

 This is basically asking the user for the design of the software.
+You will get an answer like:

 > Yes, there should be a button for, like equal distributions… here.
 It should be easy, so it should have a button with a ›distr‹ on it in